THE 2020 ANNUAL KUMQUAT FESTIVAL WILL TAKE PLACE ON SATURDAY, JANUARY 25, 2020.

 Lots of wonderful vendors and sponsors come together to make this a fun-filled day of celebration.

-Local entertainment gives the event a special homespun feel.
+Local entertainment also gives the event a special homespun feel.

 Entertainment on the Historic Courthouse Steps